apolloio/apollo-api-docs/source/includes/_authentication.md

 You should use OAuth 2.0 only if you are an Apollo Partner and want to utilize the Apollo API **on behalf of other Apollo users**.
 Otherwise, use API keys.

-You can request your OAuth 2.0 credentials and you API keys [in your API settings](https://app.apollo.io/#/settings/integrations/api).
+You can register for Oauth 2.0 or API keys [in your API settings](https://app.apollo.io/#/settings/integrations/api).

 ### OAuth 2.0
 All examples on this page use API keys for authentication.
 If you want to use OAuth 2.0, you should include the `Authorization` header instead of the `X-Api-Key` header to your requests.
 Learn more about it in [our knowledge base](https://knowledge.apollo.io/hc/en-us/articles/28620185633549).